Who would have thought it? My first time sleeping in a gypsy caravan was the best sleep I’d had so far on this adventure!

 By the time we got to Seal Shore Campsite it was starting to get dark.
 I just wanted to sleep … but we had to put the tent up, get dried off and organise charging up our phones, camera batteries, and Garmins.

 Anne made it safely to Lamlash, wet and tired as well.
 She walked a longer distance than us and on a busy road.
-I was hoping we could have reached Lamlash too, but our day was very challenging too and we couldn’t have continued.
+I was hoping we could have reached Lamlash too, but our day was very challenging as well and we couldn’t have continued.

 Tomorrow would be our last day walking, Whiting Bay to Brodick (11 miles/18 km).
 The Arran Coastal Way website recommends splitting this over two days, but we joined them together.